Why consider a Vehicle Miles Traveled (VMT) Fee?

 Key reasons for developing a VMT fee include:

-- Increasing opportunities to align mitigation of development impacts with other goals, such as improved safety, mobility and equitable access to affordable multimodal transportation systems; and
+- Increasing opportunities to align mitigation of development impacts with other goals, such as improved safety, mobility and equitable access to affordable multimodal transportation systems.

-- Supporting the jurisdiction’s designation as a Connected Community Priority Development Area (CC-PDA), if adopted in concert with a Parking and Transportation Demand Management (PTDM) policy.
+- Supporting the jurisdiction’s designation as a Connected Community Priority Development Area (PDA) and access to related MTC funding opportunities, if adopted in concert with a Parking and Transportation Demand Management (PTDM) Policy

-Jurisdictions interested in pursuing a CC-PDA designation may use a VMT fee for off-site improvements and a complementary PTDM plan to satisfy the VMT reduction planning requirements for CC-PDAs.
+Jurisdictions with a Connected Community PDA may use a VMT fee for off-site improvements and a complementary PTDM policy to satisfy MTC’s VMT reduction planning requirements for Connected Community PDAs.

 Key Planning Steps